 2. The line drawn through the mid-point of one side of a triangle, parallel to another side, intersects the 3rd side at its mid-point.

-Access Answers to Maths RD Sharma Class 9 Chapter 14 Quadrilaterals Exercise 14.4 Page number 14.55
+Access Answers to Maths RD Sharma Solutions for Class 9 Chapter 14 Quadrilaterals Exercise 14.4 Page number 14.55

 Question 1: In a ΔABC, D, E and F are, respectively, the mid points of BC, CA and AB.
 If the lengths of sides AB, BC and CA are 7 cm, 8 cm and 9 cm, respectively, find the perimeter of ΔDEF.